 Skin elasticity and hydration.
-Collagen supplements have been shown to improve skin hydration and elasticity for older people.
-They might also help to lessen wrinkles.
+Collagen supplements have been shown to improve skin hydration and elasticity in older people.
+They might also help lessen wrinkles.

 Thicker hair.
 While more men go bald, many women also have hair loss or thinning as they age.
 In one study, a group of women with thinning hair saw significant increases in their hair's quantity, scalp coverage, and thickness while taking daily collagen supplements.